 Angela joins the Environmental Science and Policy Program after serving 5 years with the College of Agriculture and Natural Resources Academic Programs Office here at the University of Maryland.
-She has familiarity with undergraduate advising, academic policy, workshop facilitation, educational programming, and a passion for fostering student development and engagement.
+She has familiarity with undergraduate advising, academic policy, educational programming, and a passion for fostering student development and engagement.

 In ENSP, Angela primarily helps first- and second-year ENSP students explore and declare a concentration; she assists third- and fourth-year ENSP students with general advising issues while preparing them for internships and other professional development opportunities.
-She also handles some of the academic administration in ENSP and proudly servies as the advisor for ENSPire, the ENSP Student Advisory Board.
+She also handles some of the academic administration in ENSP and proudly serves as the advisor for ENSPire, the ENSP Student Advisory Board.

 A graduate of the University of Maryland (GO TERPS!), she earned her Master’s degree in Educational Leadership and Policy Studies in 2010 and also holds a Bachelor’s degree in Education from the University of Pittsburgh.